Sprinkler Head Revisited: Momentum, Forces, and Flows in Machian Propulsion: Introduction

-Since, to our knowledge, Mach was the first to describe it clearly in print, we will use the term ``Machian propulsion'' to refer to the fact that a device that alternatively aspirates and discharges fluid moves in the same direction as a device that discharges it only.
-More generally, we will use the same term to refer to the smallness of the force (or torque) on the aspirating device, compared to one that discharges fluid at the same rate.
+Since, to our knowledge, Mach was the first to describe it clearly in print, we will use the term ``Machian propulsion'' to refer to the fact that a device that alternately aspirates and then discharges fluid moves in the same direction as a device that only discharges.
+More generally, we will use the same term to refer to the smallness of the force (or torque) on the aspirating device, relative to the force (or torque) on the device that discharges fluid at the same rate.

+Many theoretical treatments of these systems, starting with Mach's, have emphasized that the fluid expelled forms a jet, whereas the flow sucked in ``comes in from all directions,'' as shown schematically on Fig. \ref{fig:flows}.
+This difference in the shape of the flows has often been adduced as an explanation of Machian propulsion, but, even though such an argument does establish that there is no time-reversal symmetry between aspiration and discharge, by itself it does not take us very far towards understanding the forces involved during each phase.
+In fact, we shall see that one should start from conservation of momentum in order to understand the shapes of the flows.
+Also, the asymmetry of the shapes of the in- and the outflow is due to viscosity, whereas Machian propulsion would be observed in inviscid flow.